Keyword research and competitive analysis are two things you should tackle first when building a website or improving your web presence.

 Keyword Research Tools

 There are dozens, if not hundreds, of SEO keyword research tools that you can use to collect information — and a lot of them do similar things.
-Some marketers prefer Moz (formerly SEOmoz) or SEMrush, others opt to do everything within Google's Keyword Planner.
+Some marketers prefer Moz, SEMrush or Ahrefs, others opt to do everything within Google's Keyword Planner.
 Using any of these tools is better than using none of them, and it's important not to let a plethora of tool choices get in the way of actually getting the job done.
 Essentially, they all take you to the same place, it's just that some take you via a different path and offer more information along the way.

-In the interest of keeping things simple — because we recognize that this can be overwhelming — we'll only review the tools that TCF actually uses to find keywords for clients.
-But, if you learn SEMrush you'll have the knowledge base to move around to just about any of the other tools, should you find it necessary.
+In the interest of keeping things simple — because we recognize that this can be overwhelming -- we'll only be reviewing a few tools in this post.
+But, if you learn SEMrush (click here for a free SEMrush trial!) you'll have the knowledge base to move around to just about any of the other tools, should you find it necessary.

-SEOsiteCheckup – We've been singing the praises of SEOsiteCheckup.com for years, and for good reason.
+We've been singing the praises of SEO SiteCheckup.com for years, and for good reason.
 First, it's free.
-Second, in about a minute it can tell you everything that's wrong (or right) with the back end of your website's search optimization — and you don't need to know anything about SEO in order to understand it.
+Second, in about a minute it can tell you what's wrong on the technical end of your website — and you don't need to know anything about SEO in order to understand it.
 Go ahead, try it out!
 It even explains how to fix what's wrong.
 This enables business owners who know nothing about website design to go back to their developer with a comprehensive list of technical items that need to be fixed.

 Paid Keyword Research Tools:

-SEMrush – ($69.99/month).
 If you use one tool on this list, it should be SEMrush.
-This is the most valuable tool that we use to find keywords and analyze competition, and it's also where we like to start our research.
-This shows you which keywords your site currently ranks for, what position in the search engine results pages (SERPs) you're in, where you were last month, which page is ranking, etc.
+We've become an affiliate of SEMrush simply because it's the most valuable tool that we use to find keywords and analyze competition, and where we like to start our research.
+This shows you which keywords your site currently ranks for, what position in the search engine results pages (SERPs) you're in, where you were last month, which page is ranking, etc. Click our affiliate link for a free week of SEMrush Pro!

-WordTracker – ($27/month).
-Helps you to identify keywords and suggests alternate options.
-Should be used before UberSuggest to find additional keyword opportunities to capitalize on.
+WordTracker helps you to identify keywords and suggests alternate options.
+Use WordTracker before using UberSuggest to find additional keyword opportunities to capitalize on.

-Moz – ($99/month).
-Moz is similar to SEMrush, although it does give you a few extra options to track SEO rankings (and potentially spot future opportunities).
-Some marketers have even found it worthwhile to use both SEMrush and Moz together.
+Moz is similar to SEMrush and Ahrefs, although it does give you a few extra options to track SEO rankings (and potentially spot future opportunities).
+While some marketers have even found it worthwhile to use both SEMrush and Moz together, we personally feel that Moz is less a "must-have" and more a "nice-to-have."

 At TCF, we like to say, "before you throw a party, you need to clean house."
-The same is true for on-site SEO: before you invite people to find you via search engines, you need to clean up any mess that may be hidden on the back end of your website.
-Fortunately, SEOsiteCheckup makes it straightforward and simple.
+The same is true for on-site SEO: before you invite people to find you via search engines, you need to clean up any technical SEO issues that might be present.
+Fortunately, SEO SiteCheckup makes it straightforward and simple.

-Go to SEOsiteCheckup, enter your website's URL and click the green "Checkup!" button to the right.
-This will take you to another page, which will create a report based on all of the important back-end SEO aspects of your site.
+Go to SEO SiteCheckup, enter your website's URL and click the orange "Checkup!" button to the right.
+This will take you to another page, which will create a report based on all of the important techncial SEO aspects of your site.
 The report takes about a minute or two to generate, and once it's finished you can download it as a PDF and then email it to your website designer with a "please fix all of these red X marks" note included.

-Although SEOsiteCheckup is fantastic for pointing out glaring issues with on-site SEO, and is always accurate when it comes to aspects like meta descriptions, keywords, broken links, etc., we've noticed is that it isn't always 100% accurate for the smaller things.
-An example here is the red flag that's being thrown up for Google Analytics — we definitely have those set up, and I review them every morning.
-For some reason SEOsiteCheckup doesn't recognize this, but in the grand scheme of things this isn't such a big deal.
+Although SEO SiteCheckup is fantastic for pointing out glaring issues with on-site SEO, and is always accurate when it comes to aspects like meta descriptions, keywords, broken links, etc., we've noticed is that it isn't always 100% accurate for the smaller things.

 In our experience, it's a lot easier to bump your site up from 15 to 5 on the SERPs than it is to go from unranked to 15.
 Because of this, it's important to know which keywords your site is already ranking for, so that you can focus on the low-hanging fruit and achieve some quick wins as you work toward long-term keyword goals.
 The keyword research tool you want to use for this is Moz or SEMrush.
 We've used both, and find that SEMrush is a little easier for novice keyword researchers to dig into.

 When you go to SEMrush and type in your website, this is the dashboard that comes up (and you don't need a the paid version of SEMrush to access it).
-Here, I entered The Content Factory's website:
+Here, I entered one of our clients:

-This gives you at-a-glance information about which keywords you're ranking for, your SERP position (with last month's position in parentheses, indicating forward or backward movement), monthly search volume and the ad value equivalent (cost per click, or CPC) for both individual keywords and every search term that you're ranking for.
+This gives you at-a-glance information about which keywords you're ranking for, your SERP position (with SEMrush's last update in parentheses, indicating forward or backward movement), monthly search volume and the ad value equivalent (cost per click, or CPC) for both individual keywords and every search term that you're ranking for.
 It also gives you a graphic representation of your paid and organic search traffic over time.
-TCF doesn't run ads, so the orange Ad Traffic line is flat at the bottom.
+Our client runs a few ads, but you can see that they get way more value out of organic traffic.

 Note: if you're new to this, you may not rank for any keywords, or for very few of them.
 This is okay!
 Everyone's got to start somewhere, and at one point TCF was in the same boat.
 Don't get discouraged — get determined, and follow this action plan to achieve the SEO results you want.